 Can we talk about structure?
 When CLASS® entered my life, I was 20 years into my career in the field of early childhood education.
 What I remember most about that initial training, besides the nervousness about an impending reliability test, was a sense of relief.
 Structure, including state and program standards, curriculum, materials in the classroom, and approaches to childcare and pedagogy, had dominated my working hours.
 CLASS was a lot to learn, but for me, it was a breath of fresh air.
 Observing with CLASS meant I could set aside my obsession with all things structural, which encompassed my thoughts every time I walked into an early childhood classroom.

-As you know, CLASS is a tool that captures teacher-student interactions.
-When it comes to the dimension “Concept Development” the focus is on the method the teacher uses to provide instruction in the classroom.
-While the interactions are what get measured with CLASS, as a teacher you can plan for Concept Development to be present throughout your lessons.
+As you know, CLASS® is a tool that captures teacher-student interactions.
+When it comes to the dimension Concept Development, the focus is on the method the teacher uses to provide instruction in the classroom.
+While the interactions are what get measured with CLASS, as a teacher you can plan for Concept Development to be more intentionally woven throughout your lessons.

 Though exacerbated by the pandemic, turnover in early childhood education is not a new phenomenon.
 In 2012, the Institute of Medicine & National Research Council reported early childhood settings turnover rates averaging between 25-30 percent.
 Some pre-pandemic studies indicate it could be even higher, at a startling 26-50% turnover rate.
 The pandemic has compounded the already present challenge and has made the headlines as our country grapples with the realization that a healthy child care system is critical to our economic recovery.